zhufamily/ODataApp1/README.md

 <h2>Bonus -- Azure function Triggered by SQLServer</h2>
 Now, it is still preview for Azure function triggered by SQL -- https://learn.microsoft.com/en-us/azure/azure-functions/functions-bindings-azure-sql-trigger?tabs=isolated-process%2Cportal&pivots=programming-language-csharp.
 I include that in the solution to demo Data Models and Data Context can be used for multiple applications, as well as play with the particular trigger type.
 For more code details, please refer to https://github.com/zhufamily/ODataApp1/tree/main/SQLFunctApp1.
 <h3>Set Up Tracking inside SQL Server database</h3>
 Before you can write Azure function for SQL trigger, you need setting up SQL Server Database -- https://learn.microsoft.com/en-us/azure/azure-functions/functions-bindings-azure-sql-trigger?tabs=isolated-process%2Cportal&pivots=programming-language-csharp#set-up-change-tracking-required.
-In this case, set uo the databaes and three tables for tracking.
+In this case, set up the databaes and three tables for tracking.
 <h3>SQL Trigger</h3>
 Create a new Azure function, now, there is no template for SQL trigger, so you just put following codes manually.
 <code>